Sanaebadi97/Dagger2/README.md

 Similar to RxJava, Dagger is often said to come off as being difficult to understand and use.
 I can admit that when I first tried to learn Dagger, I felt completely lost.
 I read a lot of tutorials and watched every YouTube video I could find.
 Slowly but surely, one day it finally clicked.
-Though hopefully the learning process won’t be as arduous for you with the following
+Though hopefully the learning process won’t be as arduous for you with the following article.
+Just remember to breathe and take it slow.